0%

 Electronic music is a niche and there's many reasons that new players will take the relay of Beatport.
 Even if it has already evolved - what it has done - by offering streaming via Beatport (the legal download platform for DJs becoming "Beatport Pro").
 Therefore, the only remaining question for electronic music artists, is the new ways of income, the ones who already only earn money through their dates in clubs and festivals rather than the sale of their music still need solids incomes to continue to produce music.

-By Alexandre Trochut
+Written by Alexandre Trochut

 A new study announces the end of paid digital download within 5 years